Judges will vote on 4 criteria:

 Scoring is based on each campaign's success in achieving its specific objectives and demonstrating a strong strategy and use of marketing communications.

 Each entry is reviewed by a minimum of 10 jury members.
-The average of the 10 or more scores results in the final score for that entry.
-The Jury Chairperson may review a jury member’s scoring which is consistently high, low, or deviates significantly from the average for a specific entry.
+The Jury Chair may review a jury member’s scoring which is consistently high, low, or deviates significantly from the average for a specific entry.

-Once all entries have been scored the Jury Chairperson then recommends winners to the IMCC Europe Board who determines which entries are winners.
+Once all entries have been scored the Jury Chair then recommends winners to the IMCC Europe Board who determines which entries are winners.

 Setting a minimum score level to be eligible for a Gold, Silver and a Bronze award is important to maintain the value of the award.
 By establishing a minimum score level, clients and agencies alike are aware that when they receive a Gold, Silver or Bronze award, the effectiveness of their work has truly been outstanding.
 Gold winners are aware that their campaigns have truly met the highest standards.